Many Britons React With Anger Over Suspension Of Parliament

 Thousands of anti-Brexit protesters, some carrying signs that read "Stop the Coup," gathered Wednesday night in Parliament Square.
 There were smaller demonstrations in Manchester, Cambridge, Cardiff, Edinburgh and Durham, according to the Evening Standard.

-Protester Emma Cooper, 28, told The Guardian: "I feel absolutely livid.
-I haven't been to a protest for a long time," she said, "What's happening in this country and the right wing shift around the world is really worrying.
+Protester Emma Cooper, 28, spoke to The Guardian.
+"I feel absolutely livid.
+I haven't been to a protest for a long time," she said.
+"What's happening in this country and the right wing shift around the world is really worrying.
 I think Brexit is xenophobia extended to a bigger level."

 Well over 1 million people have also signed a petition against suspending Parliament.